-Axel Groß
+Axel Gross

-Abteilung Theoretische Chemie, Universität Ulm, D-89069 Ulm, Germany
+Abteilung Theoretische Chemie, Universität Ulm, D-89069 Ulm, Germany (Received 6 October 2005; revised manuscript received 21 February 2006; published 30 March 2006)

-(Dated: October 6, 2005)

-A neural network (NN) approach is proposed for the representation of six-dimensional ab initio potential-energy surfaces (PES) for the dissociation of a diatomic molecule at surfaces.
+A neural network (NN) approach is proposed for the representation of six-dimensional ab initio potentialenergy surfaces (PES) for the dissociation of a diatomic molecule at surfaces.
 We report tests of NN representations that are fitted to six-dimensional analytical PESs for H_2 dissociation on the clean and the sulfur covered Pd(100) surfaces.
 For the present study we use high-dimensional analytical PESs as the basis for the NN training, as this enables us to investigate the influence of phase space sampling on adsorption rates in great detail.
-We note, however, that these analytical PESs were obtained from detailed DFT calculations.
+We note, however, that these analytical PESs were obtained from detailed density functional theory calculations.
 When information about the PES is collected only from a few high-symmetric adsorption sites, we find that the obtained adsorption probabilities are not reliable.
 Thus, intermediate configurations need to be considered as well.
-However, it is not necessary to map out complete elbow plots above non-symmetric sites.
-Only a few energies in the region where the molecular bond breaks need to be considered.
+However, it is not necessary to map out complete elbow plots above nonsymmetric sites.
+Our study suggests that only a few additional energies need to be considered in the region of activated systems where the molecular bond breaks.
 With this understanding, the required number of NN training energies for obtaining a high-quality PES that provides a reliable description of the dissociation and adsorption dynamics is orders of magnitude smaller than the number of total-energy calculations needed in traditional ab initio on the fly molecular dynamics.
 Our analysis also demonstrates the importance of a reliable, high-dimensional PES to describe reaction rates for dissociative adsorption of molecules at surfaces.